razor-network/docs-v2/docs/Governance.md

 3. After submitting the PR, the proposed changes will be open for community discussion and review on [Github discussion](https://github.com/razor-network/governance/discussions).
 Community members can provide feedback and votes on the proposal.
 The final decision will be made through a voting process on [snapshot](https://vote.razor.network/).

 4. The proposal on Snapshot will have a designated deadline by which the required number of votes must be obtained.
-If the proposal receives the necessary votes within the set deadline, the project's admin will proceed to add the new datasource to the contract and merge the PR into the main repository.
+If the proposal receives the necessary votes within the set deadline, new datasource will be added to the contract and the PR will be merged into the main repository.

 5. However, if the required votes are not achieved within the specified deadline, the PR will be closed, and the proposed changes will not be incorporated.